Shuky/gwt-authenticate/README.md

 How to get started ?
 ====================

-Add the following lines to your *.gwt.xml file :
+Add the following line to your *.gwt.xml file :

 ```xml
 	<inherits name='fr.mncc.gwttoolbox.authenticate.authenticate'/>